-Staff at the practice could speak Urdu and Punjabi.
-They could provide information in different formats and languages to meet individual patients' needs.
-They had access to face to face interpreter services which included British Sign Language.
+Staff said they could provide information in different formats and languages to meet individual patients' needs.
+They had access to interpreter and translation services.
+A member of staff was trained in the use of British Sign Language.

 Access to the service